build-on-aws/content/posts/amazon-bedrock-developing-java-applications/index.md

 date: 2023-10-18
 ---

-When a developer picks a programming language to work with, it is usually a decision set on stone.
+Whenever a developer picks a programming language to work with, it is often a decision set on stone.
 Truth is, most developers fall in love with a given programming language and rarely need to use another one as they become pretty good in the chosen language.
-However, there are situations when they need to learn other languages as the type of applications they need to build don't provide good support for their preferred languages.
+However, there are situations when they need to learn other languages because the type of applications they need to build don't provide good support for their preferred languages.
 A good example of this is building generative AI applications, which in theory are a simple matter of choosing [Python](https://aws.amazon.com/developer/language/python?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-integrating-foundation-models-into-your-code&sc_geo=mult&sc_country=mult&sc_outcome=acq) as the implementation language.

-I have used the expression "in theory" purposefully because, in the case of generative AI applications, this doesn't need to be true.
-Especially if you are leveraging [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-service.html?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-integrating-foundation-models-into-your-code&sc_geo=mult&sc_country=mult&sc_outcome=acq) to unlock the power of foundation models (FMs) from Amazon and leading AI startups.
+I used the expression "in theory" purposefully before because with generative AI applications, this doesn't need to be true.
+Especially if you are using [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-service.html?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-integrating-foundation-models-into-your-code&sc_geo=mult&sc_country=mult&sc_outcome=acq) to unlock the power of foundation models (FMs) from Amazon and leading AI startups.
 With a comprehensive support for different programming languages, Amazon Bedrock allows developers to pick their favorite language to build generative AI applications with ease.

-Well, my favorite programming language is [Java](https://aws.amazon.com/developer/language/java?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-integrating-foundation-models-into-your-code&sc_geo=mult&sc_country=mult&sc_outcome=acq), and I'm excited to share with you that developing generative AI applications using Amazon Bedrock is very easy.
+I'm excited to share that with [Java](https://aws.amazon.com/developer/language/java?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-integrating-foundation-models-into-your-code&sc_geo=mult&sc_country=mult&sc_outcome=acq), my favorite programming language, developing generative AI applications using Amazon Bedrock is very easy.
 In this blog post, I will walk you through in how to get started building Java applications using Amazon Bedrock.
 All the code from this blog post can be found in [this GitHub repository](https://github.com/build-on-aws/amazon-bedrock-with-builder-and-command-patterns).

-## AWS SDK Support for Amazon Bedrock
+## Adding the AWS SDK for Java

-The first thing you need to do to start working with Java using Amazon Bedrock is adding the right dependencies to your project.
+The first thing you need to do to start working with Java using Amazon Bedrock is adding the [AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/get-started.html?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-integrating-foundation-models-into-your-code&sc_geo=mult&sc_country=mult&sc_outcome=acq) to your project.
 If you are using Maven, add the packages `bedrock` and `bedrockruntime` to your project as shown below.

 ```xml
 	<dependencies>